-2. Effective until January 1, 2016, for salespersons, eight of the required 16 hours shall include two hours in fair housing laws, three hours in ethics and standards of conduct and a minimum of one hour each in legal updates and emerging trends, real estate agency and real estate contracts.
-For brokers, 16 of the 24 required hours shall include eight hours in supervision and management of real estate agents and the management of real estate brokerage firms, two hours in fair housing laws, three hours in ethics and standards of conduct and a minimum of one hour each in legal updates and emerging trends, real estate agency and real estate contracts.
-Effective January 1, 2016, for salespersons, eight of the required 16 hours shall include two hours in fair housing laws, three hours in ethics and standards of conduct, and a minimum of one hour each in legal updates and emerging trends, to include flood zone areas and the National Flood Insurance Program, real estate agency and real estate contracts.
-For brokers, 16 of the 24 required hours shall include eight hours in supervision and management of real estate agents and the management of real estate brokerage firms, two hours in fair housing laws, three hours in ethics and standards of conduct, and a minimum of one hour each in legal updates and emerging trends, to include flood zone areas and the National Flood Insurance Program, real estate agency and real estate contracts.
-If the licensee submits a notarized affidavit to the board that certifies that he does not practice residential real estate brokerage, residential management or residential leasing and shall not do so during the licensing term, training in fair housing shall not be required; instead such licensee shall receive training in other applicable federal and state discrimination laws and regulations.
+- 2. For salespersons, eight of the required 16 hours shall include two hours in fair housing laws; three hours in ethics and standards of conduct; and a minimum of one hour each in legal updates and emerging trends, to include flood zone areas and the National Flood Insurance Program, real estate agency, and real estate contracts.
+For brokers, 16 of the 24 required hours shall include eight hours in supervision and management of real estate agents and the management of real estate brokerage firms, two hours of which shall include an overview of the broker supervision requirements under this chapter and Chapter 21 (§ 54.1-2100 et seq.) of Title 54.1 of the Code of Virginia; two hours in fair housing laws; three hours in ethics and standards of conduct; and a minimum of one hour each in legal updates and emerging trends, to include flood zone areas and the National Flood Insurance Program, real estate agency, and real estate contracts.
+If the licensee submits a notarized affidavit to the board that certifies that he does not practice residential real estate brokerage, residential management, or residential leasing and shall not do so during the licensing term, training in fair housing shall not be required; instead such licensee shall receive training in other applicable federal and state discrimination laws and regulations.
 The remaining hours shall be on subjects from the following list:

 - a.
 Property rights;

 - b.
-Contracts;
+Contracts:

 - c.
 Deeds;

 - d.
 Mortgages and deeds of trust;

 - e.
 Types of mortgages;

 - f.
 Leases;

 - g.
 Liens;

 - h.
 Real property and title insurance;

 - i.
 Investment;

 - j.
 Taxes in real estate;

 - k.
 Real estate financing;

 - 1. Brokerage and agency contract responsibilities;

 - m.
 Real property management;

 - n.
 Search, examination and registration of title;

 - o.
 Title closing;

 - p.
 Appraisal of real property;

 - q.
 Planning subdivision developments and condominiums;

 - r.
 Regulatory statutes;

 - s.
 Housing legislation;

 - t.
 Fair housing;

 - u.
 Real Estate Board regulations;

 - v.
 Land use;

 - w.
 Business law;

 - x.
 Real estate economics;

 - y.
 Real estate investments;

 - z.
 Federal real estate law;

 - aa.
 Commercial real estate;

 - bb.
 Americans With Disabilities Act;

 - cc.
 Environmental issues impacting real estate;

 - dd.
 Building codes and design;

 - ee.
 Local laws and zoning;

 - ff.
 Escrow requirements;

 - gg.
 Ethics and standards of conduct; and

 - hh.
 Common interest ownership.

-- 3. Effective until January 1, 2016, salespersons holding licenses in other jurisdictions must complete eight hours, which shall include fair housing laws, legal updates and emerging trends, ethics and standards of conduct, and real estate agency and real estate contracts and may substitute education completed in their jurisdiction for the remaining hours required by subdivision 2 of this section.
-Brokers holding licenses in other jurisdictions must complete 16 hours that shall include supervision and management of real estate agents and the management of real estate brokerage firms, fair housing laws, legal updates and emerging trends, ethics and standards of conduct, and real estate agency and real estate contracts and may substitute education completed in their jurisdiction for the remaining hours required by subdivision 2 of this section.
-Effective January 1, 2016, salespersons holding licenses in other jurisdictions must complete eight hours,
+- 3. Salespersons holding licenses in other jurisdictions must complete eight hours that shall include fair housing laws and legal updates and emerging trends, to include flood zone areas and the National Flood Insurance Program, ethics and standards of conduct, real estate agency, and real estate contracts and may substitute education completed in their jurisdiction for the remaining hours required by subdivision 2 of this section.
+Brokers holding licenses in other jurisdictions must complete 16 hours that shall include supervision and management of real estate agents and the management of real estate brokerage firms, two hours of which shall include an overview of the broker supervision requirements under this chapter and Chapter 21 (§ 54.1-2100 et seq.) of Title 54.1 of the Code of Virginia; fair housing laws; legal updates and emerging trends, to include flood zone areas and the National Flood Insurance Program; ethics and standards of conduct; and

+real estate agency and real estate contracts and may substitute education completed in their jurisdiction for the remaining hours required by subdivision 2 of this section.